Greece Moments Greece Moments

 The valley is always well visited

-Depending on the type and scope of the tour, after the stay at the Seven Springs, you will continue into the hinterland, e.g. to the Butterfly Valley of Rhodes or drive to Lindos.
-For some excursions, a guided tour of the Valley of the Seven Springs is included.
+Depending on the type and scope of the tour, after visiting the Seven Springs you may continue into the hinterland, for example to the Butterfly Valley of Rhodes, or head on to Lindos.
+Some excursions also include a guided walk through the valley.

 ➲ To the bus tour incl.
 Butterfly Valley*